Earthquakes Waipata

 South Canterbury

-Turn off State Highway 83 at the northwest end of Duntroon onto Earthquake Road.
-The site, with a short walk to the base of the cliff, is about three km along the road.
-Take care if you walk beyond the baleen whale fossil, as there are crevices and a risk of falling rocks.
+To reach Waipata Earthquakes, turn off State Highway 83 at the northwest end of Duntroon onto Earthquake Road.
+The site is approximately three kilometres along this road, with a short walk leading to the base of the cliff.
+You can walk below the cliffs, but exercise caution as the area contains crevices and the potential for falling rocks.

-Waipata Earthquakes is between Takiroa and Maerewhenua Māori rock art sites, creating a perfect short route for geology fans.
+Waipata Earthquakes is situated between the Takiroa and Maerewhenua Māori rock art sites, and is a short drive from Island Cliff, Elephant Rocks and Anatori.

 6 images